XenioxYT/Discord-Chatbot/README.md

 ## Usage

 To trigger the bot, mention its name or an associated keyword in a Discord channel, followed by your message.
 The bot will then run its search, scrape data if necessary, and generate a helpful response based on the available information.
+By default, the bot is called "Byte".
+This can be changed in the code by changing any mention of "Byte" to your bot's name.